Foundation of Business Ethics

 The following topics are typically discussed: the stakeholder theory of the firm, corporate governance, marketing and advertising ethics, the rights and responsibilities of employees, product safety, ethical reasoning, business's responsibility to the environment, moving from a culture of compliance to a culture of integrity, and ethical leadership.

 MBA students can take the 3-credit Business Ethics course in lieu of this course.
-Please see a graduate adviser.
+Please see a graduate advisor.

 Organizational Behavior and Leadership